LEARNING

 • Study Through Distance Education School

-Other than the courses offered at Trinity in Years 9 and 10, the study of a variety of courses is available to some students through the Distance Education School.
-Students receive their work packs from their Distance Education tutor regularly.
-They are required to complete work and post it back for marking on a weekly basis.
+Other than the courses offered at Trinity in Years 9 and 10, the study of a variety of courses is available to some students through Distance Education.
+Students complete their weekly classwork online along with regular Teams meeting with their Distance Education Teacher.

 Promotional03